yanghuafang/map-pose-former/docs/ROADMAP.md

 Poles and signs turn out to carry most of the along-track information, and nuScenes has neither.
 Full table and reading in [RESULTS.md](RESULTS.md).

 That last row also produced something nobody asked for: strip the lane geometry and the closed-form head returns 14 m of error, nine times *worse* than doing nothing, and the trust head does not catch it.
-A `mass` gate is the obvious answer and it is not yet written — M4 cannot ship without one.
+So the evaluator gates on `mass` as well: a frame needs evidence, not just confidence.

 **Done — the head comparison, and it went the other way.** The regression baseline matches the closed-form head in distribution and beats it seven to one